Quick Links

 Writing

-- Use co-ordination (but, or)
+• Use co-ordination (and, but, or)

-- Add -ly to turn adjectives into adverbs
+• Add -ly to turn adjectives into adverbs

-- Use commas to separate items in a list
+• Use commas to separate items in a list

-- Write sentences with different forms: statement, question, exclamation, command
+• Write sentences with different forms: statement, question, exclamation, command

-- Use subordination (apply because, introduce when)
+• Use subordination (apply because, when, that; introduce if)

-- Use present and past tenses correctly and consistently
+• Use present and past tenses correctly and consistently

-- Write in third person
+• Write in third person

-- Sequence events by beginning, middle and end.
+• Sequence events by beginning, middle and end.

 Enrichment across the curriculum